SMLaursen/DTU-SB/logic-synthesis/README.md

-# DISCLAIMER: This project is only a proof-of-concept!
+# DISCLAIMER: This project is only a prototype!

 This means the overall structure can be questionable.